Page Content

 PGY-3 and 4 provide intensive training in:

-- Urologic oncology, including significant exposure to patients with prostate, bladder, or renal cancer.
+• Urologic oncology, including significant exposure to patients with prostate, bladder, ureteral, testicular, penile, and renal cancer

 Fifth year

 The final year of urology consists of hospital and clinical rotations, including senior and chief resident assignments.
-This experience allows you to mature into a knowledgeable, confident, and skillful urologic surgeon capable of independent thinking and conducting the most difficult of operations.
+This experience gives you the opportunity to run your own outpatient clinic and schedule your own surgical cases.
+This allows you to mature into a knowledgeable, confident, and skillful urologic surgeon capable of independent thinking and conducting the most difficult of operations.
+This also prepares you to enter the urologic workforce immediately out of residency and start your own practice or join an existing practice with ease.

 Rotation schedule